Subscribe today to get 3 free articles per month

 Salle Climatisée

-Salle Climatisée is a Little Italy gem that marries the charm of a neighbourhood haunt with thoughtful, seasonal dishes inspired by local ingredients.
-This compact bistro doesn’t chase trends; instead, it celebrates simplicity with a menu that shifts subtly to reflect the rhythms of Quebec’s terroir.
-Expect a parade of carefully composed plates that reveal a mix of rustic and refined.
+Salle Climatisée is a Little Italy gem that marries neighbourhood-haunt charm with thoughtful, seasonal dishes inspired by local ingredients.
+The compact bistro doesn't chase trends—it celebrates simplicity with a menu that shifts to reflect Quebec's terroir.
+Low-intervention wines, a François Séguin–designed minimalist interior, and a street-side terrasse round out an experience that's intimate, inventive, and quietly powerful.

 RestaurantLa Petite-Patrie